fbpx

 Some people think productivity hacks ruin our lives while others believe our productivity is determined by who we sit next to.

-The point is consuming conflicting ideas helps us see a bigger picture, expand our viewpoint, and trigger our own take on the subject.
+The point is consuming conflicting ideas helps you see a bigger picture, expand your viewpoint, and trigger your own take on the subject.

 For me, that take turned out to be that these six decisions that will make you more productive.